Door

 • With ~(&door), Doors uses the last container from the internal state, or creates its own.

-That generated container tag is d0-r, and Doors styles it with display: contents, so it usually does not affect layout.
+By default, the generated container tag is d0-r, and Doors styles it with display: contents, so it usually does not affect layout.

 Use an explicit tag with ~>(door) when the exact HTML parent matters.